MicrosoftDocs/sql-docs/azure-sql/includes/password-connect-azure-sql.md

-There are multiple tools available to connect your App Service to the Azure SQL Database:
+There are multiple tools available to connect your App Service to Azure SQL Database:

 ## [Service Connector (Recommended)](#tab/service-connector)